Oxen-AI/oxen-release/oxen-rust/docs/examples/3_Merge.md

 Setting working directory to 11f6c5d5-f683-42b2-9d6e-a82172509eed
 ```

-The images will temporarily disappear from the training data directory, until we merge in the branch/
+The images will temporarily disappear from the training data directory, until we merge in the branch.

 ```shell
 $ oxen merge add-training-data